Emerald Sky cruising the Rhine. * Photo: Emerald Waterways

 Snapshot: Emerald Waterways is the newest river cruise line in Europe having started up in 2014 and now operating a fleet of five identical riverboats with two more due in spring 2017.
 Known as Evergreen Waterways in Australia, the line is a division of Scenic, a multifaceted travel company.
 The price point is mid-range and the boats’ decor would fall into the modern minimalist style.

-Ships, Years Delivered & Passengers: EMERALD STAR, EMERALD SKY, EMERALD DAWN, EMERALD SUN and EMERALD BELLE were constructed in 2014 and 2016 and take 182 passengers.
-In spring 2017, EMERALD LIBERTE, 138 passengers, will begin sailing in France on the Rhone and Soane and EMERALD RADIANCE, 112 passengers, on the Douro River in Portugal.
+Ships, Years Delivered & Passengers: EMERALD STAR, EMERALD SKY, EMERALD DAWN, EMERALD SUN and EMERALD DESTINY were constructed in between 2014 and 2017 and take 182 passengers.
+In spring 2017, EMERALD LIBERTE, 138 passengers, began sailing in France on the Rhone and Soane and EMERALD RADIANCE, 112 passengers, on the Douro River in Portugal.

 Passenger Profile: For the most part English-speaking from North American, Britain and Australia.